HIST 269 - Topics in United States, Latin American or Canadian History

 A course offered from time to time, depending on student interest and staff availability, on a selected topic or problem in United States, Latin American or Canadian history.
 May be repeated for degree credit if the topics are different.

-Fall 2018, HIST 269A-01: Uncovering W&L History (3).
+Winter 2018, HIST 269C: Uncovering W&L History (3).
 Not open to students who have credit for HIST 180 on the same topic.
 A seminar focusing primarily on Washington College history as it relates to slavery, and placing it within the larger context of local and state history.
 Student focus intensely on historical methodology and analysis through the use of primary and secondary research.
 (HU) DeLaney.

 Add to Portfolio (opens a new window)